suyog44/mTHP_autopilot_docs/hackathon_submission.md

 ### The Impact on Wearables

-On Snapdragon Wear devices with 1-2GB RAM:
+On ARM64 Wearable devices with 1-2GB RAM:

 - Page tables consume 10-30MB (1.5-3% of total RAM)
 - TLB miss rate of 15-25% under normal UI workloads